China’s e-commerce Market

 KOL’s / Influencers

 There are a whole set of influencers online in China who have built large followings around themselves.
-These ‘Opinion Leaders’ can be recruited to represent your brand and post content on product releases, new lines and favourable sentiment about the brand.
+These ‘Opinion Leaders’ can be recruited to represent your brand and post content on product releases, new lines and favorable sentiment about the brand.

 The most important strategy is to curate quality posts, monitor and access the posts for feedback and interested consumers.
 Influencers cannot be expected to also act as a customer service figure, you pay for access to their community and must monitor this closely yourself.
-Some influencers are better for branding whilst others focus on sales.
+Some influencers are better for branding whilst others to focus on sales.
 Links to your online stores can be embedded into posts.

-Any E-Commerce Project ?
+Any E-Commerce Project in China?

-In conclusion the solution for e-commerce in China is to understand current trends, the state of the market and how you can then tap into its vast potential with intelligent strategy.
+In conclusion, the solution for e-commerce in China is to understand current trends, the state of the market and how you can then tap into its vast potential with intelligent strategy.
 We are a specialist digital agency focused on e-commerce, we can help you break into this market with a focus on ROI through branding and sales.

-Please contact our team of experts for more information and to discuss your project.
+- Contact our team of experts for more information and to discuss your project.